rapid7/insightconnect-plugins/screenshot_machine/help.md

 # Description

 The Screenshot Machine plugin allows you to capture screenshots using the [Screenshot Machine](https://screenshotmachine.com/) API.
+This can be used to capture screenshots as part of intelligence gathering.

 # Key Features